intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 ## Setup
 ### Install OpenCL™ Runtime Package and other dependencies
 In order to run inference on the GPU, you need to first install the OpenCL™ Runtime package.
-These commands install the OpenCL™ Runtime package, as well as some package dependencies required by the Intel® CV SDK.
+These commands install the OpenCL™ Runtime package, as well as some package dependencies required by the Intel® Computer Vision SDK Beta R3.

 **Note:** These steps are for Ubuntu 16.04.3 or later.
-If you have a version older than 16.04.3, then you need to still install the Package dependencies below, then skip down to the Install Intel® CV SDK section for instructions on installing the OpenCL™ Driver.
+If you have a version older than 16.04.3, then you need to still install the Package dependencies below, then skip down to the Install Intel® Computer Vision SDK Beta R3 section for instructions on installing the OpenCL™ Driver.

-Intel® CV SDK Package dependencies:
+Intel® Computer Vision SDK Beta R3 Package dependencies:
 ```
 sudo apt-get update
 sudo apt-get install build-essential ffmpeg cmake checkinstall pkg-config yasm libjpeg-dev curl imagemagick gedit mplayer unzip libpng12-dev libcairo2-dev libpango1.0-dev libgtk2.0-dev libgstreamer0.10-dev libswscale.dev libavcodec-dev libavformat-dev